tachyon-beep/hexcore/docs/maintenance/2025-03-10-memory-management-report.md

 4. **Automatic leak detection**: Implementing thresholds that trigger warnings when memory usage grows beyond expected patterns.

 5. **Visualization tools**: Creating memory usage graphs over time to spot gradual leaks that might otherwise go unnoticed.

+6. **Real Model Testing**: Creating a separate integration test using a small but real model (like a distilled model under 1GB) to verify the interaction between monitoring and actual model loading.

 **Proposed Implementation:**